blairmundy/reader-writer/README.md

 # reader-writer
 Art.
 Code.
 Furniture.
 Roland Barthes talking to himself.
+This is still in analog mode.